radiantmediaplayer/rmp-vast/README.md

 - `adExpanded`: getter-only return `Boolean`, stating if the VPAID creative on stage is expanded or not.
 - `vpaidCompanionAds`: getter-only  return `String`, providing ad companion details in VAST 3.0 format for the `<CompanionAds>` element.

-The following methods should be queried after the `aderror` event has fired for accurate data:
+The following methods should be queried after the `aderror` event has fired:

 - `adErrorMessage`: getter-only return `String`, representing the error message for the current error.
 - `adVastErrorCode`: getter-only return `Number`, representing the VAST error code for the current error. -1 is returned if this value is not available.